-- 6.1 RSE is taught within the PSHE curriculum.
-The PSHE course is delivered to all pupils through discrete weekly PSHE lessons taught by teachers (see Appendix 1).
-Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, trained health professionals, or the use of teachers with a particular interest or knowledge in a specific area. - 6.2 The curriculum content is delivered in a non-judgemental and factual way which allows pupils to ask questions, either as part of a group or through anonymousness such as question boxes. - 6.3 Relationships Education focuses on teaching the fundamental building blocks and characteristics of positive relationships, helping them to develop healthy, nurturing relationships of all kinds, including: - Families and people who care for me. - Respectful relationships, including caring friendships. - Online and media. - Being safe - Intimate and sexual relationships, including sexual health.
+- 6.1 Our RSE is taught as part of our PSHEE curriculum.
+The PSHEE course is delivered to all students through discrete PSHEE lessons taught by our teachers (see Appendix 1).
+Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, trained health professionals, or the use of teachers with a particular interest or knowledge in a specific area. - 6.2 The curriculum content is delivered in a non-judgemental and factual way which allows students to ask questions, either as part of a group or through anonymousness such as question boxes.

+6.3 Relationships education focuses on teaching the fundamental building blocks and characteristics of positive relationships, including:

+- Families and people who care for me

+- Caring friendships

+- Respectful relationships

+- Online relationships

+- Being safe

+- Intimate and sexual relationships, including sexual health.
 (Age appropriate)

-In addition to these discrete sessions, PSHE is also embedded within the curriculum (E.g. social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & RE).
+In addition to these discrete sessions, PHSE is also embedded within the curriculum (e.g., social issues through the teaching of English Literature; health through Biology and PE; Citizenship through History & RE).
 There are also centrally organised sessions which supplement the delivery in-house.